dascentral/dotfiles/software/zsh.md

 ## Plugins

 * [zsh-artisan](https://github.com/jessarcher/zsh-artisan) - Strong in concept.
-I have not been unable to get it to work correctly.
+I have not been able to get it to work correctly.
 * [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions)